 - A lot of weapons started out as agricultural and gardening tools including scythes, flails, and even kunai!
 In fact, the French Revolution was mostly fought with farming equipment.

 - In fact, save for obvious exceptions such as swords and certain types of firearms (e.g. machine guns and artillery), most weapons have legitimate civilian uses.
 The spear and bow were originally hunting tools, for example, and axes and hammers were and still are construction tools.
+Even those types of weapon mentioned do have legitimate uses, for example, using cannons as avalanche control devices.
+It's just that those uses are much harder to find.

 - And of course, a sword is just a knife long enough to be impractical for daily use as a tool.
 Gunpowder was the result of Taoist alchemists looking for an elixir of immortality, and most small arms have legitimate civilian uses including hunting (muskets, rifles, shotguns) and defending oneself against illegitimate civilian uses (e.g. shotguns, handguns).
 Also, gunpowder and dynamite (and plastified explosives in modern times) were extensively used for mining and industrial demolition.
 A great many battles have also been fought with hunting guns—the sharpshooter units of many European armies are called "hunters" (chasseurs in French, Jägers in German, snipers in Englishnote ) because that was what they did for a living in peacetime.